 We've come a long way from the original title of "NodeJS v PHP", to really asking "cheerio v phpQuery", which is realistically asking "Blocking v Non-Blocking", or "Synchronous v Asynchronous".

 Benchmarking to see if "doing multiple things at once" is faster than "doing one thing at a time" almost certainly sounds like a waste of time, but it would at least match the actual code examples being run and therefore be a valid test.
 Let's just pretend it was worded like that, and have a go at this benchmark ourselves.

 I made a repo and shoved a Vagrantfile in there with just the basic Ubuntu 12.10 image.
 I could have done up a whole Puppet manifest, but this will be a useful learning exercise for people who want to learn how to setup ReactPHP anyway.
 Vagrant up that box, then ssh in.
 All the test scripts are in there.

-I have no idea what version of PHP he is using because he does't actually say, but let's just go with PHP 5.5 ourselves because it is the current more recent stable version.
+I have no idea what version of PHP he is using because he doesn't actually say, but let's just go with PHP 5.5 ourselves because it is the current more recent stable version.

 $ sudo add-apt-repository ppa:ondrej/php5 $ sudo apt-get update $ sudo apt-get install php5-cli

 $ sudo apt-get install -y php5-dev libevent-dev $ wget http://pecl.php.net/get/libevent-0.0.5.tgz $ tar -xzf libevent-0.0.5.tgz $ cd libevent-0.0.5 && phpize && ./configure && make && sudo make install $ echo "extension=libevent.so" | sudo tee -a /etc/php5/cli/php.ini

 That should sort out libevent, so we can let PHP work with event loops.